Battlebowl

 BattleBowl was a one-time professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
 The show took place on November 20, 1993, at the Pensacola Civic Center in Pensacola, Florida.
 The event featured only the "BattleBowl Tournament", where the first round consisted of eight tag team matches where the teams were drawn at random in a "Lethal Lottery".
 Members of the winning teams would advance to the BattleBowl battle royal main event.
-Vader, who was already the WCW World Heavyweight Champion at the time of the show, received a ring for winning the tournament.
+Big Van Vader, who was already the WCW World Heavyweight Champion at the time of the show, received a ring for winning the tournament.

 WCW had previously used the Battlebowl concept at Starrcade 1991 and Starrcade 1992, opting to make it a stand-alone show in 1993 as they expanded the number of PPV shows they held that year.
 The BattleBowl concept would not be used again until the 1996 Slamboree show.
 WCW closed in 2001 and all rights to their television and PPV shows were bought by WWE, including BattleBowl.
 When the WWE Network launched in 2014 this show became available "on demand" to network subscribers along with the majority of all WCW PPVs.